 Considering Google Analytics Premium?

 There are numerous benefits to Google Analytics 360.
 It is a paid service that includes a 99.9% uptime Service Level Agreement (SLA), allows up to 20 billion hits per month and a plethora of additional features.
-Unlike most other paid analytics solutions, you don't pay per hit, but rather at a tier level of up to 1 billion hits, 15 billion hits (and so on), so there's no nasty surprises at the end of the month.
+Unlike most other paid analytics solutions, you don't pay per hit, but rather at a tier level of up to 1 billion hits, 15 billion hits (and so on), so there are no nasty surprises at the end of the month.

 For insight into the difference between Google Analytics Free and Google Analytics 360 click here: